Morris Park Aerodrome: Glenn Curtiss

-The flight of the Golden Flyer created legal controversy when two months later the Wright Brothers filed a patent infringement suit against the Aeronautic Society in the United States Circuit Court, claiming infringement of their 1906 patent.
-The suit (one of many the Wrights would eventually file against competitors) demanded that the Society be permanently injuncted from further infringement, disclose how much money had been made from the exhibitions, and turn over for destruction all "machinery, flying machines, and parts thereof" which infringed the patents.
+The flight of the Golden Flyer created legal controversy when two months later the Wright brothers filed a patent infringement suit against the Aeronautical Society in the United States circuit court, claiming infringement of their 1906 patent.
+The suit (one of many the Wrights eventually filed against competitors) demanded that the Society be permanently enjoined from further infringement, disclose how much money had been made from the exhibitions, and turn over for destruction all "machinery, flying machines, and parts thereof" which infringed the patents.